 As brain self-regulates with real time feedback, many

 Even the American Academy of Pediatrics now recommends neurofeedback as a "Best Practices" Intervention for ADHD.
+So neurofeedback is beginning to become a mainstream treatment to replace treatment with addictive drugs.

-Train your brain with LOW-FREQUENCY, HIGH DEFINITION NEUROFEEDBACK, the latest development in neurofeedback technology:
+Train your brain with low frequency, high definition neurofeedback -- the latest development in neurofeedback technology:

-Study after study from major universities reports improvements in attention, intelligence, mood, and self-control.
+Study after study from major universities reports improvements in attention, intelligence, thoughts, mood, and self-control.
 And low-frequency neurofeedback is now helping a wider spectrum of challenges than traditional neurofeedback.

 Call or text now to Lorrie at 310.703.7449 for a free phone consultation.